BronsonSchultz/Course-Catalogue/README.md

 work together.
 However, if you would like to test each component on its own, do the following:

+I assume here that these commands are run in order one after another!

 Tests for sqlite3 database
   - to launch sqlite3 and query our database run the following commands from the command line:
 ```